The South Australian Bridge Association (SABA)

-The S.A.B.A was formed in 1933 and players met over the years in various rented properties.
-In 1970 the present property was purchased.
-It comprises a large playing room, office and kitchen with an annexe added in 1978 where some lessons are held and supervised play takes place.
-A lounge was built in 1993 where players can meet before and after play.
+SABA is the largest bridge club in South Australia, it was was formed in 1933, then members met in various rented properties.
+In 1970 the present property was purchased, with a large playing hall, office and kitchen.
+An annexe added in 1978 where lessons are held, and a lounge was added in 1993 where players can have lunch and meet before and after play, free tea, coffee, water and cordial is provided.

-The club is a not for profit organization run by a committee and employs a manager, assistant, teacher, directors, tutors and kitchen staff.
-(Sandwiches can be ordered for lunch.)
+SABA is a not for profit organization run by a committee and employs a manager, admin assistant, teacher, directors, tutors and kitchen staff.
+(Sandwiches can be ordered for lunch).
 There are over 1300 members.

-Sessions are held 6 days a week and 5 nights a week (Monday to Friday).
+Sessions are held at six locations, six days (Mon to Sat) and four nights (Mon to Thur) a week.
 All levels of play are catered for from beginners to advanced and supervised play for those who need extra assistance.
-Weekly sessions are also held at Walkerville, Fullarton, Somerton Park, and Campbelltown.
+Sessions are held at Unley, Walkerville, Fullarton, Somerton Park, Campbelltown and Stirling Golf Club.

-“To be a successful bridge club by providing a congenial, fair and competitive environment for the enjoyment of bridge at all levels.”
+“To be a successful bridge club by providing a friendly, fair and competitive environment for the enjoyment of bridge at all levels.”

 The advantages of bridge include: